-The recast EPBD was formally adopted in April 2024,2 and while its publication in the Official Journal of the EU is not expected until summer 2024, this paper provides a preliminary explanation of what will be in the updated Directive, building on previous BPIE work.^{3,4} The recast introduced and modified many provisions, which is why it is crucial to identify interlinkages, synergies and overlaps, but also to understand the gaps.
+The recast EPBD was formally adopted in April 20242 and published in the Official Journal of the EU on 8 May 2024.
+This paper provides a preliminary explanation of what will be in the updated Directive, building on previous BPIE work.^{3,4} The recast introduced and modified many provisions, which is why it is crucial to identify interlinkages, synergies and overlaps, but also to understand the gaps.
 However, this paper is not an exhaustive description of all the provisions in the EPBD.
 Instead, it highlights those which deserve the most attention in the transposition process, whether due to their complexity or because of their anticipated decarbonisation impact.
 They are grouped in four sections: